Sjobom/dd2480-project2/README.md

   * CIHistory contains business logic to create persistent reports of the builds
   * StatusHandler has business logic to update the commit status when a build is finished
   * ShellCommand has methods to execute commands in the host's shell
+  * gradleParser is a class used to parse gradle output to determine the state of the build

 For the detailed API documentation check out the javadoc in the root of the repo.
 ## Statement of Contributions